Phase 3Single Agent·14 min read

 Welcome to Month 3!
 Now we're building agents - AI systems that can think, plan, and take actions autonomously.
 Let's start with the foundational pattern: ReAct (Reasoning + Acting).

 Coming from Software Engineering?
 The ReAct loop is a game loop.
 If you've built game engines (update → render → check input → repeat) or event loops (Node.js, asyncio), the ReAct pattern is the same: observe → think → act → repeat.
+Feeding each tool result back is like a REPL: the agent runs a command, reads the output, and decides the next command from it.
 The LLM is both the 'brain' and the 'controller' in this loop.

 What is an Agent?